Simplero/spreedly_core_ruby/README.md

 SpreedlyCore
 ======
-spreedly-core-ruby is a Ruby library for accessing the [Spreedly Core API](https://spreedlycore.com/).
+spreedly_core_ruby is a Ruby library for accessing the [Spreedly Core API](https://spreedlycore.com/).
 Spreedly Core is a Software-as-a-Service billing solution that serves two major functions for companies and developers.

 * First, it removes your [PCI Compliance](https://www.pcisecuritystandards.org/) requirement by pushing the card data handling and storage outside of your application.
 This is possible by having your customers POST their credit card info to the Spreedly Core service while embedding a transparent redirect URL back to your application (see "Submit payment form" on [the quick start guide](https://spreedlycore.com/manual/quickstart)).
 * Second, it removes any possibility of your gateway locking you in by owning your customer billing data (yes, this happens).
 By allowing you to charge any card against whatever gateways you as a company have signed up for, you retain all of your customer data and can switch between gateways as you please.
 Also, expanding internationally won't require an additional technical integration with yet another gateway.